Today's Articles

 Fannie Williams

 Williams graduated from the local State Normal School (now the State University of New York College at Brockport) in 1870.
-Thereafter she taught in freedmen's schools at various places in the South and in Washington, D.C.
+Thereafter, she taught in freedmen's schools in the South and Washington, D.C.
 She also studied for periods at the New England Conservatory of Music in Boston and at the School of Fine Arts in Washington, D.C.

 In September, she addressed the World's Parliament of Religions.
 These two public appearances brought her national recognition, and for a decade or more afterward, she was in great demand as a lecturer.
-Also, in 1893 she helped found the National League of Colored Women, and she remained a leader in its successor organization, the National Association of Colored Women.
-In 1894 Williams was proposed for membership in the prestigious Chicago Woman's Club.
+Also, in 1893, she helped founded the National League of Colored Women and remained a leader in its successor organization, the National Association of Colored Women.
+In 1894, Williams was proposed for membership in the prestigious Chicago Woman's Club.
 Debate within the club raged for over a year; one of Williams' stoutest supporters was Dr. Sarah Stevenson.

-In 1895 Williams became the club's first Black member.
+In 1895, Williams became the club's first Black member.
 She wrote regularly for the Chicago Record-Herald and the New York Age and worked quietly in many ways to open new opportunities to Black women.
-From 1900 she became an outspoken supporter of Booker T. Washington's program of accommodation and self-improvement.
-In 1924 the widowed Williams became the first woman and the first African American to be named to the Chicago Library Board.
-In 1926 she returned to her native Brockport where she died on March 4, 1944.
+From 1900, she became an outspoken supporter of Booker T. Washington's program of accommodation and self-improvement.
+In 1924, the widowed Williams became the first woman and African American to be named to the Chicago Library Board.
+In 1926, she returned to her native Brockport, where she died on March 4, 1944.

 Black Women in America An Historical Encyclopedia